 The first few years of his career were spent in Timbavati Game Reserve (South Africa), where he served an apprenticeship as a Wilderness Trails Guide.
 It was during these years that he set aside devoted time to study every aspect of the African bush, including identifying as many species of wild flowers, trees, grasses and dung beetles as possible!
 His days were spent stalking Africa's big game on foot and these skills later proved invaluable as he focused his attention on wildlife photography.
 Since those early days, he has gone on to photograph some of Africas wildest, remotest and largest ecosystems!
-His artwork has hung in both the London and Sydney natural history museums and his 'Authentic Africa' collections have been exhibited across the globe, from New York to Singapore!
+His artwork has hung in both the London and Sydney Natural History Museums and his 'Authentic Africa' collections have been exhibited across the globe, from New York to Singapore!

 .
-His image titled 'Crossing Frenzy' toured the world as part of the 2009 BBC Wildlife Photographer of the Year exhibition, while another image titled 'Black Rhino Forest' received a Gerald Durrell Endangered Wildlife Award in the 2010 BBC Wildlife Photographer of the Year.
+His image titled 'Crossing Frenzy' toured the world as part of the 2009 BBC Wildlife Photographer of the Year exhibition, while another image titled 'Black Rhino Forest' received a Gerald Durrell Endangered Wildlife Award in the 2010 BBC Wildlife Photographer of the Year (WPY).
 With a total of 6 Wildlife Photographer Of The Year finalist awards, his latest image titled Wild Dog Pack, was a finalist in the 2017 black and white category.
-He is also honored to have recently co-judged a photographic competition hosted by Africa Geographic magazine and alongside fellow judges Peter and Beverly Pickford.
+View all his WPY awarded images

-Catch a live television interview with Greg here.
+Catch a live television interview with Greg here